csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/29/2015] There is a free book that might help some of the people with clojure programming.
+[Functional Programming for the Object-Oriented Program](http://samples.leanpub.com/fp-oo-sample.pdf)

 * [10/25/2015] A student asked where I purchased the clojure tutorial.
 Here is the link to [Learning Clojure](http://shop.oreilly.com/product/0636920040194.do) with Adam Bard.

 * [10/24/2015] The [course syllabus](Syllabus.md) has been updated.
 The schedule is firm and final.